Communication (COMM)

 PREREQ: COMM 110

-COMM 417 COMMUNICATION AND NONPROFIT ORGANIZATION 3 Units
+COMM 417 COMMUNICATION FOR LEADING NONPROFIT ORGANIZATIONS 3 Units

 This course prepares students to better understand the traditional organizational frameworks and apply them in the nonprofit world.
 Specifically, the course will address communicating a strategic vision, stewardship, managing and understanding the relationships between boards and volunteers and staff, building and maintaining successful volunteer programs, event planning, fundraising and media and government relations through reading, lectures, case studies and a capstone project.